The Perfect 3 Days Barcelona Itinerary For First-Time Visitors

-What can you see in 3 days in Barcelona?
+What can you see in Barcelona in 3 days?
+A lot—if you plan it right.

-So, pack your sense of wonder and let’s go!
+So, pack your sense of wonder and let’s dive in!

 Day 1: Discovering Gaudi’s Masterpieces